-Until recently, seniors 62 years of age and older have not had the best choices when it came to getting cash from their homes.
+This is a subject very close to my heart; Reverse Mortgages.
+And you know until recently, seniors 62 years of age and older have not had the best choices when it came to getting cash from their homes.
 Traditional home loans only offered the option of either selling one's house or borrowing against its equity.

-With reverse mortgages coming on the scene, seniors now have some additional cash-flow alternatives.
+But with reverse mortgages coming on the scene, seniors now have some additional cash-flow alternatives.
 This type of loan allows mature borrowers to convert their home equity into tax-free income without leaving their current home or making mortgage payments - and they do not need an existing income to qualify.

 How a Reverse Mortgage Works

 Reverse mortgages are probably best understood when compared side-by-side with traditional home mortgages, otherwise known as "forward" mortgages.
 The following table shows the differences between the two: